benjaminykim/python_data_science_tutorial/Setup Tutorial.md

 Run `exit` when you are done playing with tmux.

 ### 7c.
 Configure your Tmux
 I don't like some of the default commands in Tmux.
 So, I remmapped a bunch of them.
 I even changed the prefix key from `CTRL + B` to `CTRL + A`.
 This really only makes a difference if you change `CAPS LOCK` to `CTRL`, which I have done on my Mac (who uses `CAPS LOCK` these days anyway other than to yell at people on basketball forums?).
-I highly recommend remmapping your `CAPS LOCK` to `CTRL` as it will prove beneficial in VIM.
+I highly recommend remapping your `CAPS LOCK` to `CTRL` as it will prove beneficial in VIM.

 Anyway, Tmux looks for a configuration file in your home directory.
 It is typically named `.tmux.conf`.
 If you were wondering what the `.` in front of a file name implies (think `.zshrc`), it suggests that the file is hidden and not available to users who do not know what they are doing.
 Since you know what you are doing, you can play with hidden files.